An introduction to $p$-adic $L$-functions

+\begin{remark} The results of this section are simply a more concrete version of Remark \ref{rem:weight space rigid analytic}.
+There we described how a measure (resp.\ pseudo-measure) $\mu$ on $\Zp^\times$ gives rise to a rigid analytic (resp. rigid meromorphic) function $F_\mu$ on weight space $\cW(\Cp)$.
+The function $\zeta_{p,i}$ above corresponds to the restriction of $F_\mu$ to the open ball $U_{\omega^i} \subset \cW(\Zp)$ (again explaining why we need $p-1$ such functions, corresponding to the $p-1$ disjoint open balls). \end{remark}

-\subsection{The values at $s=1$}
+\section{The values at $s=1$}

 In the following we give an example of further remarkable links between the classical and $p$-adic zeta functions.
 Let $\theta$ be a non-trivial Dirichlet character, which as usual we write in the form $\chi\eta$, where $\chi$ has conductor $p^n$ and $\eta$ has conductor $D$ prime to $p$.
-By Theorem \ref{nontame}, for any $k > 0$, we have
+By Theorem \ref{thm:nontame}, for any integer $k > 0$, we have

-We say that the range of interpolation is $\{..., -3, -2, -1, 0\}.$ It's natural to ask what happens outside this range of interpolation.
+It's natural to ask what happens outside the range of interpolation $k >0$.
 In particular, what happens when we take $k = 0$?
-Since this is \emph{outside} the range of interpolation this value may have \emph{a priori} nothing to do with classical $L$-values.
-Indeed, the classical value $L(\theta,1)$ is transcendental\footnote{This follows from Baker's theorem and Theorem \ref{s=1 theorem}, part (i).}, and if it is transcendental one cannot see it as a $p$-adic number in a natural way.
-However, just because we cannot directly equate the two values does not mean there is no relationship between them.
-It turns out that there is a formula for the $p$-adic $L$-function at $s=1$ which is strikingly similar to its classical analogue.
+Since this is \emph{outside} the range of interpolation, this value may \emph{a priori} have nothing to do with classical $L$-values.
+Indeed, the classical value $L(\theta,1)$ is transcendental\footnote{This follows from Baker's theorem and Theorem \ref{s=1 theorem}, part (i).}, so one cannot see it as a $p$-adic number in a natural way.
+However, even though we cannot directly equate the two values, it turns out that there is a formula for the $p$-adic $L$-function at $s=1$ which is strikingly similar to its classical analogue.

-\begin{theorem} Let $\theta$ be a non-trivial even Dirichlet character of conductor $N$, and let $\xi$ denote a primitive $N$th root of unity.
+\begin{theorem} Let $\theta$ be a non-trivial Dirichlet character of conductor $N$, and let $\varepsilon_N$ denote a primitive $N$th root of unity.
 Then: \begin{itemize} \item[(i)] (Classical value at $s=1$).
 We have

 \item[(ii)] ($p$-adic value at $s=1$).
 We have